 Meter faults and meter reading errors are extremely rare.
 The process of manufacturing a meter, calibrating and installing it, reading it and sending the data to your retailer goes through rigorous checking, rechecking and spot auditing.
-The meter must also comply with the National Electricity Rules and relevant Australian Standards.
+New meters must also comply with the National Electricity Rules, National Measurements Act and relevant Australian Standards.

 However, if customers are concerned about their meter read or meter, they can ask for a meter test or a re-read of their electricity meter via their retailer.

 Step 1 - Talk to your electricity retailer